VA offers two broad categories of Pension benefit programs:

 Survivors Pension: Tax-free monetary benefit payable to a low-income, un-remarried Surviving Spouse and/or unmarried child(ren) of a deceased Veteran with wartime service.
 Learn More

 Veterans and survivors who are eligible for Pension benefits and are housebound or require the aid and attendance of another person may be eligible to receive additional monetary amounts.
+If you are 65 and older or inquiring for a loved one who is 65 and older, please fill out the form and someone will get back to you as soon as possible.

 - The Veteran must have received a discharge other than “dishonorable”.
 This is documented by providing a certified copy of the DD Form 214 (report of separation).